 - Grooming tools, such as scissors and brushes

-Mama spent close to $2,000 in my first two months home!
+Mama spent more than $2,000 in my first two months home!
 You can ask her how she managed to do that.

 - Ranges from $60 – $200 a month for a dog my size (6.5kg).
 I’m currently on a raw diet.